Understanding asset classes

 Private equity is an investment in a company that isn’t listed on a public stock exchange.
 It can include Australian and international companies across a wide range of industries.

 Private equity investments can generate strong returns for investors.
-However, they are generally not easily traded.
-This makes them high risk investments.
+However, they are generally not easily traded and are high risk, so are best suited to investors with a medium to long-term horizon.

 See examples of our private equity investments